Canons Ashby House: History

-The house had been the home of the Dryden family since its construction in the 16th century; the manor house was built in approximately 1550 with additions in the 1590s, in the 1630s and 1710.
+The house was the home of the Dryden family since its construction in the 16th century; the manor house was built in approximately 1550 with additions in the 1590s, in the 1630s and 1710.

-One John Dryden had married Elizabeth Cope in 1551 and inherited, through his wife, an L-shaped farmhouse which he gradually extended.
-In the 1590s his son, Sir Erasmus Dryden completed the final north range of the house which enclosed the Pebble Courtyard.

-John Dryden and Elizabeth Cope had a daughter, Bridget Dryden (1563-1645),born at Canons Ashby.
+One John Dryden had married Elizabeth Cope, daughter of Sir John Cope, in 1551 and inherited, through his wife, an L-shaped farmhouse which he gradually extended.
+John Dryden and Elizabeth Cope had a daughter, Bridget Dryden (1563-1645), born at Canons Ashby.
 She became the second wife of cleric and teacher Francis Marbury; their daughter Anne Hutchinson (1591-1643) emigrated to the Massachusetts Bay Colony in 1634.
 Anne's strong religious convictions were at odds with the established Puritan clergy in the Boston area, and her popularity and charisma helped create a theological schism that threatened to destroy the Puritans' religious community in New England.
 She was eventually tried and convicted, then banished from the colony with many of her supporters.
 To 19th century America, she was a crusader for religious liberty; in the 20th century, she became viewed as a feminist leader for her staunch defence of individual freedom of thought.
 Today, a statue of Anne Hutchinson stands in front of the State House in Boston, Massachusetts.

+In the 1590s John's son, Sir Erasmus Dryden, 1st Baronet completed the final north range of the house which enclosed the Pebble Courtyard.
+He also acquired a baronetcy and added several decorative elements to the interior, including the chimneypiece in the drawing room and the murals in Spenser's room.
+His son Sir John Dryden, 2nd Baronet inherited in turn, and further decorated the drawing room with an elaborate plasterwork ceiling.
+A later descendent, Edward Dryden (son of the 6th baronet) turned his attention to the garden, creating a formal baroque garden across a series of terraces.